 Neah Bay, Washington

-Note that visitors to the Makah Reservation who intend to use its outdoor areas for various activities including fishing and hiking must purchase a recreational permit (available at the cash register at Washburn's General Store).
+If you're a visitor to the Makah Reservation, you must purchase a recreation permit before hiking the Cape Flattery Trail.
+These are readily available at Washburn's General Store as you come into Neah Bay.
 At the time of my most recent visit, the permit cost $10 and was good for a year.

 While you're in the area, check out these sights:

-- Pillars Point County Park, Clallam Bay, Washington
+- Pillar Point County Park, Clallam Bay, Washington

 - Marymere Falls, Olympic National Park, Washington